-The Gunners have already seen two bids for the Uruguayan rejected, the more recent being upwards of 40 million pounds to trigger a supposed release clause.
-Suarez is adamant that Liverpool said he could leave if the team failed to qualify for the Champions League last season.
+The Gunners have already seen two bids for the Uruguayan rejected, the more recent being upwards of £40 million to trigger a supposed release clause, while Suarez is adamant the club said he could leave if the Anfield outfit failed to qualify for the Champions League last season.

 But, with Liverpool boss Brendan Rodgers insisting the matter has been resolved following a reported apology from Suarez, Wenger has been forced to look elsewhere.

 "Yes," Wenger told reporters when asked if a deal was dead.
 "Absolutely no chance of that."